tshine/swoosh/README.md

 Note: it is not to say that `Task.start` is enough to cover the whole async aspect of sending emails.
 It is more to say that the implementation of sending emails is very application specific.
 For example, the simple example above might be sufficient for some small applications but not so much for more mission critial applications.
-Runtime errors, network errors and errors from the service provider all need to be considerred and handled, maybe differently as well.
+Runtime errors, network errors and errors from the service provider all need to be considered and handled, maybe differently as well.
 Whether to retry, how many times you want to retry, what to do when everything fails, these questions all have different answers in different context.

 ## Phoenix integration